LEAF-BoiseState/GEOS-518-Flores/docs/index.md

+# Welcome!

-# GEOS 518: Hydrologic and Environmental Systems Modeling
+This is the home page for **Hydrologic and Environmental Systems Modeling.**